JustHm228/JLatenter/README.md

 Also, if you take into account that you can use static import to call the `as()` method (like in the examples), it turns out that you can call the method you need in almost one line (possibly even without creating a new interface).
-**But note that the garbage collector won't be able to destroy the original object while its "shadow" exists, because it references original directly, so take that into account *(I won't fix this due to other problems caused by such fixes)*.
+**But note that the garbage collector won't be able to destroy the original object while its "shadow" exists, because it references original directly, so take that into account _(I won't fix this due to other problems caused by such fixes)_.
 **
 I hope I explained clearly.

 ## Examples

----

 I'd write more examples, but...
 I don't have enough time for this, so for now let there be only 1 example: